 Over the years the NFL’s presence on UK TV screens gradually increased.
 Nowadays there’s a dedicated NFL channel on the Sky satellite service.
 Sky shows live games and NFL RedZone and there are shows on other channels as well.
-Both the Sunday and Monday Night Football games are broadcast live every week.
+The Thursday, Sunday and Monday Night Football games are broadcast live every week.
 Not that I watch them live, given the programmes start at 1.15 am… 🙂

 My support for the 49ers started when I worked regularly in Silicon Valley in the early ’90s.
 I travelled from the UK to work at my USA HQ for a week or so at a time, often many times a year.
 Of course it didn’t hurt that at this time it was the height of the Niner’s Super Bowl winning era. 😉

 As we know, things cooled off for the 49ers from the late-90s onwards.
 But I continued to follow the team and by then I considered myself one of the Faithful.
 I’d bought a 49ers baseball cap and polo shirt in 1992.
-The former is still in use today and the latter was only retired in late 2019.
+The former was still in use until very recently and the latter was only retired in late 2019.
 In 2002 I bought my son, 3 years old at the time, a genuine No. 80 Jerry Rice NFL football jersey.
 He did wear it a lot at the time but sadly he now supports the Saints…

 It was regularly mentioned on TV broadcasts how difficult it was to get tickets.
 Also how tickets used to sell on the black market for $1000s above face value.
 I also never figured someone from the UK would be able to get tickets.